netlify/cli/docs/index.md

 # Netlify CLI

-Welcome to Netlify's command line interface!
+Welcome to the Netlify CLI!

-The new CLI was designed from the ground up to help improve your Netlify site building experience.
+The new Netlify CLI was designed from the ground up to help improve the site building experience.

 - [Getting Started](/getting-started)
 - [Commands](/commands)